fennecdjay/libcmdapp/README.md

 ```sh
 make
 ```
-this will build the static and dynamic libraries, along with a test program (called demo).
+This will build the static and dynamic libraries, along with a test program (called demo).

 > you can build the static library using `make static` and the dynamic one with `make dynamic`